Adversarially Robust Low Dimensional Representations: Our Results

-In particular this gives an $O(1)$ approximation when $\delta^2 < (\eps^2/\kappa^2)\cdot \tfrac{1}{m}\norm{A}_F^2 $. \end{itheorem} \anote{Add a comment or two about this.} To interpret the results, let $q=\infty$ and consider an uncorrupted dataset $A$ where every column (sample) is a unit vector in $\R^n$, and let $\kappa \ll \sqrt{n}$ be a small polynomial of $n$, say $\kappa=n^{0.1}$.
-When $\delta = o(n^{-1/2})$ i.e., every coordinate can be perturbed up to $\delta \ll 1/\sqrt{n}$, the total corruption to each point is at most $o(1)$ in Euclidean norm; in this case one would expect that standard PCA applied to $\tilde{A}$ will approximately recovery a good low-rank approximation.
+\end{itheorem} To interpret the results let $q=\infty$ and consider an uncorrupted dataset $A$ where every column (sample) is a unit vector in $\R^n$, and let $\kappa=n^{0.1}$.
+The total corruption to each point is at most $o(1)$ in Euclidean norm when $\delta=o(n^{-1/2})$; in this case one would expect that standard PCA applied to $\tilde{A}$ may recover a good solution.
 The above Theorem~\ref{ithm:robusttraining:frob} on the other hand guarantees to find a good (robust) low-rank approximation for the unknown matrix $A$ even when $\delta = o(1/\kappa)= o(n^{-0.1})$.
 Note that in this setting {\em every} point can be completely overwhelmed by the adversarial noise (in Euclidean norm).
-Furthermore, the above guarantees are optimal up to constant factors; in particular, Proposition~\ref{prop:additiveerror:tight} shows that the additive factor of $O(m \delta^2 \kappa^2)$ is unavoidable for every $\kappa, \delta=O(1/\kappa)$.
-These results together suggest that our notion of robust projections (measured in $q \to 2$ operator norm) is {key} in understanding the robustness to small adversarial perturbations of every point during training as well.
+The algorithm first denoises the input by solving a convex minimization problem before applying the algorithm from Theorem~\ref{ithm:worstcase:frob}.
+Furthermore, Proposition~\ref{prop:additiveerror:tight} shows that the additive factor of $O(m \delta^2 \kappa^2)$ is unavoidable for every $\kappa, \delta=O(1/\kappa)$.
+These results suggest that the robust projection structure (measured in $q \to 2$ operator norm) is {key} in understanding the resilience to small adversarial perturbations of every point during training, even without any test-time robustness considerations.
+Subsequent work by~\citet{ACV20coltsub} also characterize principal subspace recovery in an average-case setting in the presence of adversarial perturbations at training time using the $q \to 2$ norm robustness criterion (in an instance-optimal sense).